 España 82 – Madrid – Estadio Vicente Calderón

-Madrid and its two cavernous stadiums were late-comers to the España 82 party.
-The tournament had criss-crossed the length and breadth of the country, but finally after 15 days of waiting, the Spanish capital got to stage a match.
-The Estadio Vicente Calderón was an obvious choice as a venue, given that it was little over a decade old and had an all-seated capacity of 66,000.
+Madrid and its two cavernous stadiums were latecomers to the España 82 party.
+The tournament had criss-crossed the length and breadth of the country, but finally, after 15 days of waiting, the Spanish capital got to stage a match.
+The Estadio Viecente Calderón was an obvious choice as a venue, given that it was little over a decade old and had an all-seated capacity of 66,000.
 However, whether it was the host nation’s poor performances in the first round or the presence of two relative minnows, the matches at the Calderón were poorly attended, with practically half the seats left empty for the matches featuring France, Austria & Northern Ireland.

-AtleticoMadrid210718cThe home of Atlético Madrid had been built over a nine year period from 1961, and was finally completed in 1970, although Atléti had moved into a three sided stadium in 1966.
-The main stand, which straddled a six-lane ring-road, almost stood separate from the remainder of the stadium, which was made up of a two-tiers in a horseshoe configuration.
+The home of Atlético Madrid had been built over nine years from 1961, and was finally completed in 1970, although Atléti had moved into a three-sided stadium in 1966.
+The main stand, which straddled a six-lane ring road, almost stood separate from the remainder of the stadium, which was made up of two tiers in a horseshoe configuration.
 Little in the way of refurbishment was required for the tournament, although new media facilities were added to the west tribuna and large video screens were installed in the gaps between the main stand and the open tiers.
-With every match a second round affair played over a six day period, one would have expected better crowds, but with a highest attendance of 37,000, the Calderón’s capacity was not exactly tested.
+With every match a second round affair played over six days, one would have expected higher attendances, but with a highest of just 37,000, the Vicente Calderón’s capacity was not exactly tested.

 FRANCE vs AUSTRIA – GAME 1 GROUP D